• Brain atlas sensitivity

 If one uses MCX in the command line mode, it is highly recommended to use the JSON-format input file

 to define the simulations.
-JSON is a text-based data format derived from Javascript.
+JSON is a text-based data format derived from JavaScript.
 It is human-readable

 and easy to extend.
 In MCX's JSON input files, the input information is self-explanatory